 My first meal in jail consists of a coney dog, coleslaw, fries, and an apple.
 Cold, hard and dry are the only words of description that come to mind.
 I ate the fruit.
 The other girls were asking for the other stuff.
 I just sat the tray down and let them have at it.
 They seemed a lot more relaxed than I did.
 I thought to myself, ‘they’ve had to have done this before.’
 Then the questions from the other girls began.
 Questioning one another about why they were arrested.
 I played possum to avoid that question.
 Just listening, I kept thinking, Man these girls will all be gone before I get a bond.

-e to the door.
+Finally they came to the door.
 It’s my turn to change into “states”.
 The state issued uniform required to be worn by all incarcerated individuals.
 They ask me what size I wear…Why I don’t know, because they went ahead and handed me clothes that were extremely too big and my “sandals” were broken.
 We then walk into another cell.
 Two female officers (Biggie and Tiny) are standing there staring at me not saying anything.

 Finally Biggie says, “Come on, you know the drill.”